 Foundation Stage and Key Stage 1

-In KS1 the teachers continue to use Floppy's Phonics supplemented by other high quality programmes such as Letters and Sounds, resources from LCP, Pearson Bug Club Reading Books and a range of interactive games to enhance teaching and learning.
+In KS1 the teachers continue to use 'Twinkl Phonics' supplemented with other high quality games and activities to enhance teaching and learning.

-In Year 1 and 2 the children continue to work with the class teacher and Teaching assistant to develop and apply their new and existing phonetical knowledge.
+In Year 1 and 2 the children continue to work with the class teacher and teaching assistant to develop and apply their new and existing phonic knowledge.

 Phonics is a planned session that takes place for 20 minutes every day within the Foundation class and Key Stage 1.
 During the sessions outlined above the children are taught: